Chart Color Schemes

 Branyan - Kensington ranks among the top 25% of areas assessed nationally for overall employment performance

-Branyan - Kensington has a diverse workforce with both white and blue collar jobs, predominantly in essential services sectors.
-The unemployment rate was 2.8% as of September 2025, lower than the Rest of Qld's 4.1%.
+Branyan - Kensington has a balanced workforce consisting of white and blue collar jobs.
+Essential services sectors are well represented in the area.
+The unemployment rate was 2.8% as of September 2025.

 Frequently Asked Questions - Employment